skandermoalla/pytoych-benchmark/reproducibility-scripts/README.md

 The benchmark can be run by running the WandB sweep `runtime-benchmark.yaml`.
 Details to create it and run are provided in the file.

-The hardware specs (CPU and GPU) are automatically picked up and if you want to tag your machine, you can add an override config `src/configs/override/mnist.yaml` with the following content:
+The hardware specs (CPU and GPU) are automatically picked up, and if you want to tag your machine, you can add an override config `src/configs/override/mnist.yaml` with the following content:

 ```yaml